 Hootsuite is one of the most popular social media scheduling tools in 2019.
 Recently, the company released a brand new Composer for creating posts.
-Likewise, the Bulk Uploader received as a makeover as well.
+Likewise, the Bulk Uploader received a makeover as well.
 You may have even seen the notice below on your Hootsuite Dashboard.

 Hootsuite had been using the same style Composer for ages, so a new change was welcomed by loyal users everywhere.
-The new Composer is very similar to the old, so there won’t be much of an adjustment period for those who are weary of change.
+The new Composer is very similar to the old, so there won’t be much of an adjustment period for those who are wary of change.

 If you’re uploading a post for Facebook, you have some additional options at the bottom.
 These include: